brandongiordano/Employee-Tracker/README.md

 ## Description

-This application allows a USER to manage a workforce database with all the CRUD operations using node, mysql, inquirer, and JavaScript
+This application allows a USER to manage a workforce database with all the CRUD operations except for "Destroy".
+It was constructed using node, mysql, inquirer, and JavaScript

 ## Table of Contents